As of March, 2019

 Neal Anderson is a Certified Advanced Rolfer™ and Rolf® Movement Practitioner in practice since 2003.
 His Rolfing work has been deeply informed by ongoing study with Rolf Institute Advanced Faculty, his teaching, and visceral and craniosacral study.
 He currently practices in Loveland, Colorado.

-Valerie Berg trained in 87 with Peter Melchior and Nicholas French.
-She is a big proponent of teaching the classical ten series to beginning students, as this is where a lot of our thinking and development occurs that takes us deeper into the work.
-The nuances and advanced work comes later developing out of knowing the territory of the ten series work.
-She worked in Guatemala for 5 years in the 90s and was exposed to the trauma of war and violence thus began studying Peter Levine’s trauma work.
+Valerie Berg trained in 1987 with Peter Melchior and Nicholas French.
+She is a big proponent of teaching the classical Ten-Series to beginning students, as this is where a lot of our thinking and development occurs that takes us deeper into the work.
+The nuances and advanced work come later developing out of knowing the territory of the ten series work.
+She worked in Guatemala for five years in the '90s and was exposed to the trauma of war and violence thus began studying Peter Levine’s trauma work.

 Tessy Brungardt received her BA in Environmental Biology in 1976 from New College in Sarasota, FL.
 In her studies and career afterwards, she enjoyed exploring the interface of observing the natural world and the the science of how things worked.
 Once she was introduced to Rolfing® Structural Integration in 1979, she was inspired to take this exploration into the human realm.
 She became a Certified Rolfer™ in 1985 and a Certified Advanced Rolfer in 1988.
 Tessy completed her Rolf Movement® Certification in 1994.
 She also became certified to teach for the Rolf Institute in 1994 and became an Advanced Instructor for the Rolf Institute in 2002.

-Rebecca Carli became interested in somatic movement studies while pursuing B.A. and M.F.A. degrees in dance performance and choreography.
+Rebecca Carli-Mills became interested in somatic movement studies while pursuing B.A. and M.F.A. degrees in dance performance and choreography.
 She earned certification in Rolf Movement Integration in 1987 with Janie French and Annie Duggan.
-In 1989, she became a Certified Rolfer and in 1992, a Certified Advanced Rolfer.
+She became a Certified Rolfer in 1989 and a Certified Advanced Rolfer in 1992.
 In 1994, Rebecca graduated from the Pennsylvania Gestalt Center for Psychotherapy and Training and joined the Rolf Movement faculty of The Rolf Institute.

 Libby Eason first experienced the transformative effects of Rolfing Structural Integration in 1975.
 She trained as a massage therapist in 1986, and practiced that profession for 12 years.
 In 1992, Libby graduated from the Rolf Institute.
 She completed her Rolf Movement certification in 1994, and advanced training in 1997.
 She became an assistant instructor in 1998, and became a faculty member in 2005.